 Burned Area Emergency Response (BAER) Emergency Stabilization (ES)

-Emergency Stabilization efforts are planned actions to stabilize and prevent unacceptable degradation to natural and cultural resources caused by a wildfire, to minimize threats to life or property resulting from the effects of a wildfire, or to repair/replace/construct physical improvements damaged by a wildfire that are necessary to prevent degradation of land or resources.
+The BAER program is utilized by all federal land management agencies to perform ES actions within one year of a fire.
+These efforts are planned actions to stabilize and prevent unacceptable degradation to natural and cultural resources caused by a wildfire, to minimize threats to life or property resulting from the effects of a wildfire, or to repair/replace/construct physical improvements damaged by a wildfire that are necessary to prevent degradation of land or resources.
 DOI policy allows each bureau to establish timelines for ES plan review and approval, so check agency-specific guidance regarding plan submission.
 Per DOI policy (620 DM 7), ES funding is provided for no more than one year plus 21 days after the ignition date of a wildfire.
-USFS specifies that ES actions must be taken within 1 year of containment FSM 2500, Chapter 2520(FSM 2500, Chapter 2520).
+USFS specifies that ES actions must be taken within 1 year of containment (FSM 2500, Chapter 2520).
 ES is applicable on Federal, and Federal Indian Trust lands (including Native Allotments).
 Jurisdictional Agencies are responsible for planning and implementing post-fire assessments and ES projects per agency policy and funding.
-Contact agency lead for more information.

 Burned Area Rehabilitation (BAR)